E-ARK-Software/piql_ingest/README.md

    nmake release

    cd ..\..

+   Or you can run batch file install-base-libs.cmd and all these operations will be performed automatically.

 7. To compile piql_ingest project, in the console that opens, run the following commands: qmake -r